Part 5: Find and Organize Notes (Lists and Kanban boards)

 Learn more about:

 Once you reached a critical number of notes it becomes gradually harder to find anything in the sidebar.
-That’s where the command bar will help you without having to use your mouse.
+That’s where the command bar, note properties, and folder views will help you.

 The Command Bar also returns partial results, so you don’t have to remember the exact name of the note and can have typos: